dbiservices/yak/docs/quickstart_aws.md

   |--@servers:
   |  |--aws_testing/srv01
   |--@ungrouped:
 ```

 ### 10. Deploy the deployment storage requirements

-This Ansible playbook will deploy the storage requirements for each component attached to the server.
+This Ansible playbook will deploy the storage requirements for each component attached to the server:

 ```
 ansible-playbook servers/deploy.yml -e target=aws_testing/srv01 --tags=requirements